-This meter is located on the monitor panel.
+The generator hourmeter is located on the monitor panel.
 It registers the total number of hours that the generator has been operated.

 Refer to the hourmeter to determine when periodic maintenance is due and to record services which have been performed.